Phase transition in a long-memory log-Gaussian Cox process: 1. Introduction

+In this model the super-normal transition is confirmed when the temporal correlation follows a power law.
+When the power index is less than or equal to one, the diffusion is anomalous faster diffusion.
+It is the super phase.
+This phase transition is called the super-normal transition.
+We discuss a phase transition when we use the Merton model and compare it to SE-NBD and Hawkes models.

+The present paper makes three new contributions.
+First, we establish a new pathway from a Merton-type credit risk model to the LGCP via the double scaling limit, which appears to be new in the literature.
+Second, we show that the resulting LGCP exhibits a super-normal phase transition at $\gamma = 1$, with direct implications for the convergence of probability-of-default estimators in credit risk management.
+Third, we provide empirical evidence from historical default data that pre-1980 credit portfolios operated in the super-normal regime ($\gamma \leq 1$).

 The remainder of this paper is organized as follows.
-In Section II, we introduce the stochastic process of the Merton model and obtain the Poisson process in the limit.
+In Section \ref{2}, we introduce the stochastic process with hidden value and obtain the Poisson process in the limit.
 We discuss the super-normal phase transition using the impact analysis.
-In Section III we calculate the variance directly and confirm this phase transition.
-In Section IV, we describe the application of the Bayesian estimation approach to the empirical data of default history using the Merton model and confirm its parameters.
-Finally, the conclusions are presented in Section V.
+In Section \ref{3} we calculate the variance directly and confirm this phase transition.
+In Section \ref{4}, we describe the application of the Bayesian estimation approach to the empirical data of default history using the Merton model and confirm its parameters.
+The main results are summarized in proposition form in Section~\ref{5}.
+Finally, the conclusions are presented in Section 6.